 Child support and custody arrangements can be modified depending on major life circumstances.
 An attorney can help you modify or defend against a modification of the following:

 A Pittsburgh Divorce Attorney Can Help

 An experienced divorce attorney at Bunde & Roberts, P.C. can help you through divorce, as well as help ensure that all the terms of your Agreement are implemented post-divorce, including the distribution of property, ensuring that support obligations are paid, and, when necessary, request modifications to support payments and/or the child custody agreement.
-Call our Pittsburgh divorce attorneys at Bunde & Roberts today at 412-391-4330 to schedule a free consultation.
+Call our Pittsburgh divorce attorneys at Bunde & Roberts today at 412-391-4330 to schedule a consultation.